envoyproxy/katacoda-scenarios/getting-started/intro.md

 The scenario aims to demonstrate how to configure Envoy as a proxy, allowing you to forward traffic to different destinations.

-You will learn how to configure two types of proxies.
-One will forward traffic to external websites and another which will forward traffic to Docker Containers based on the URL path defined.
+In this scenario you will learn how to:

+* Configure Envoy Proxy to forward traffic to external websites

+* Configure Envoy Proxy to forward traffic to Docker Containers

+* Path based routing for controlling traffic destination

-Once the Envoy proxy is in place, it can be extended to support load balancing, health checking and metrics.
+Once the Envoy proxy is in place, it can be extended to support load balancing, health checking and metrics that are discussed in more advanced scenarios.